-Individuals are encouraged to seek an approach to demonstrating their appreciation for services rendered that does not involve the presentation of a gift or benefit.
+Gifts of appreciation to Councillors, officers or other personnel acting on behalf of Council are to be discouraged.
 Acceptable alternatives might include a letter of thanks as this is considered less likely to result in a situation that compromises either party.